cabforum/servercert/docs/Bylaws.md

 (a)        A Draft Guideline Ballot will clearly indicate whether it is proposing a Final Guideline or a Final Maintenance Guideline.
 If the Draft Guideline Ballot is proposing a Final Guideline, such ballot will include the full text of the Draft Guideline intended to become a Final Guideline.
 If the Draft Guideline Ballot is proposing a Final Maintenance Guideline, such ballot will include a redline or comparison showing the set of changes from the Final Guideline section(s) intended to become a Final Maintenance Guideline, and need not include a copy of the full set of guidelines.
 Such redline or comparison shall be made against the Final Guideline section(s) as they exist at the time a ballot is proposed, and need not take into consideration other ballots that may be proposed subsequently, except as provided in Section 2.4(j) below.

-(b)        As described in Section 2.3(c), there will be a discussion period of at least seven but no more than 14 calendar days before votes are cast on a Draft Guideline Ballot, with the start and end dates of such discussion period clearly specified in the ballot.
+(b)        As described in Section 2.3(c), there will be a discussion period of at least seven days before votes are cast on a Draft Guideline Ballot, with the start date of such discussion period clearly specified in the ballot.
+The discussion period shall end and the voting period shall commence also according to the procedure specified in Section 2.3(c).

-(c)        As described in Section 2.3(d), upon completion of such discussion period, Members shall have exactly seven calendar days to vote on a Draft Guideline Ballot, with the deadline clearly communicated in the ballot sent via the Public Mail List.
+(c)        As described in Section 2.3(d), upon commencement of the voting period, Members shall have exactly seven calendar days to vote on a Draft Guideline Ballot, with the deadline clearly communicated in the ballot sent via the Public Mail List.
 All voting will take place via the Public Mail List.
 Votes not submitted to the Public Mail List will not be considered valid, and will not be counted for any purpose.
 The Chair may send an email to the Public Mail List reminding Members of when the voting period opens and closes.

 (d)        The Forum (via the Chair) will tabulate and announce the results within 3 business days of the close of the initial voting period (the “Initial Vote”).
 If the Draft Guidelines Ballot does not pass the Initial Vote, the ballot will stop.